 The monument to Rigby’s Battery A, First Maryland Light Artillery is south of Gettysburg on Powers Hill.
 It was dedicated in 1888 by the State of Maryland.

 Battery A was commanded at the Battle of Gettysburg by Captain James H. Rigby.
-It was part of 4th Volunteer Brigade of the Artillery Reserve, and brought six Ordnance Rifles to the field.
-It suffered no casualties at Gettysburg.
+It was part of 4th Volunteer Brigade of the Artillery Reserve, and brought six Ordnance Rifles to the field on July 2.
+The battery fired 211 rounds during the battle, engaging Confederate infantry around Culp’s Hill and artillery on Benner’s Hill.
+It lost no casualties.

 From the front of the monument: